airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 ## Configure connection settings

-The connection configuration settings allow you to manage various aspects of the sync, such as how often data syncs and where data is written.
+Configuring the connection settings allows you to manage various aspects of the sync, such as how often data syncs and where data is written.

 To configure these settings: